Healthy Habits Program

 Recognizing the importance of educating students about health and hygiene both in the classroom and at home, the National PTA, National Education Association (NEA), and LYSOL have partnered together to create the Healthy Habits Program.

-This initiative will kick off during the first-ever Healthy Habits Week on September 23, and provides teachers and parents with resources to help support student health and well-being.
-The coalition has created a robust online portal and program toolkit—with collaboration from the CDC—that contains resources for parents and teachers to engage students on health in interesting ways:
+This year, Healthy Habits Week begins on September 22, and to arm teachers and parents with resources to help support student health and well-being, the coalition has created a robust online portal and program toolkit—with collaboration from the CDC—that contains resources for parents and teachers such as activity guides and 30 lesson plans to engage students on healthy habits in interesting ways:

 - Tips for flu season